-Each team will collaboratively develop a brief (approx. 2 page single-spaced) constitution that will articulate the fundamental principles held by the group as well as the rights, responsibilities and freedoms of team members.
-The team constitution should address some of the 'big questions' covered in class up until this point.
+Each team will collaboratively develop a brief (2 page single-spaced) constitution that will articulate the fundamental principles held by the group as well as the rights, responsibilities and freedoms of team members.
+The team constitution should address some of the 'big questions' covered in class up until this point and connect to readings assigned to date.

-4. Midterm Exam (Individual)
+4. Midterm Exam (Individual) 15% February 7